 Holster Scholars First Year Project

-In the fall, we encourage Honors Program freshmen to apply for a $4,000 grant to fund an independent study project during the upcoming summer.
+In the fall, we encourage first-year students in the Honors Program to apply for a $4,000 grant to fund an independent study project during the upcoming summer.
 That’s right — before you’ve spent a full 12 months as a Husky, you could secure funding to conduct research on a topic of your choice.

 STEM Scholar Community